luiscastilho/dungeoneering/docs/README.md

 To exit the application, press `ESC`.

+### Windows

+The application should work with the instructions above.
+Create an issue if it doesn't please.

+### macOS

+macOS releases are created and tested in a virtual machine running Catalina.
+Not sure if it will work on older macOS releases.
+Create an issue if it doesn't and let me know.

+### Linux

+There's an extra step to run the application in Linux - GStreamer must be installed on your system.
+Installation instructions can be found [here](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html).
+If it doesn't work even with GStreamer installed, create an issue please.

 ## Contributing

 dungeoneering code can be loaded, edited and run directly in [Processing](https://processing.org/) IDE.
 Clone this repository and open the `dungeoneering.pde` file in Processing.